eea/eea.docker.bise.catalogue/README.md

 Copy `bise-catalogue/config/ldap.example.yml` into `bise-catalogue/config/ldap.yml` and modify it with the LDAP admin credentials for EIONET.

+**IMPORTANT**: Use the ldap server in the same network/as close as posible to the production.

 Edit a `.secret` file for Postfix SMTP authentication, see: http://github.com/eea/eea.docker.postfix for more details.

 ## Start